espiox/jts16_complete/Combining-Cores.md

 ## Platform ID
-To differentiate from original cores, I tend to give mine a unique platform ID/shortname - usually adding "_c" to the end of the original.
-You'll need to change that in the core.json file:
+To differentiate from original cores, you should give your core a unique platform ID/shortname.
+I tend to just add "_c" to the end of the original, but you can make this anything you like.
+You'll need to change it in the core.json file:

    			"platform_ids": [
 				"jts16_c"
 			],
 			"shortname": "jts16_c",

-You'll also need to update the platform ID/shortname in all places it appears, including folder names in Assets, Cores, and Presets:
+You'll also need to update the platform ID/shortname in all the folder names where it appears:

 - Assets\jts16_c\jotego.jts16_c
 - Cores\jotego.jts16_c